sfmalloy/advent-of-code-2024/README.md

 # Advent of Code 2024

-These solutions are written in Python 3 using CPython 3.12.
+These are my solutions for [Advent of Code 2024](https://adventofcode.com/2024)!
+They are written in Python 3 using CPython 3.12.
 This uses a small runner library I mostly wrote in 2023 (https://github.com/sfmalloy/advent-of-code-2023/) that automatically downloads and caches input and can do things like run from test input files.
 The only thing it does not do is submit answers.
 You can run either a single day to get its answer and runtime, or run all the available days and get their combined runtime.

 ## Commands